wp-cli/handbook/docs/internal-api/wp-cli-add-hook/index.md

 ---
 layout: default
 title: WP_CLI::add_hook()
-description: Schedule a callback to be executed at a certain point.
+description: "Schedule a callback to be executed at a certain point."
 ---

 <a href="/docs/">Docs</a> &raquo; <a href="/docs/internal-api/">Internal API</a> &raquo; Registration